Coronavirus and Absence Due To Sickness

 Updated guidance is released regularly and I will update this page as more details are announced.

-The contact-tracing app is designed to let people know if they have been in close contact with someone who later reports positive for Coronavirus.
-It could pinpoint exactly who needs to self isolate and who doesn’t, making it key to easing up social distancing measures.
-The purpose of the contact-tracing app is to try and track down people and alert them of the need to self-isolate faster than traditional methods.
+It is designed to let people know if they have been in close contact with someone who later reports positive for Coronavirus.
+It should pinpoint exactly who needs to self isolate and who doesn’t, making it key to easing up social distancing measures.
+The purpose of the test and trace app is to try and track down people and alert them of the need to self-isolate faster than traditional methods.
 Users who download the app to their phone can voluntarily opt-in to record details of their symptoms when they start to feel unwell.
 The app keeps a trace of others who have been in close contact through Bluetooth signals that transmit an anonymous ID.
 These low energy Bluetooth signals perform a digital “handshake” when two users come into close contact, but keep that data anonymous.

 If an individual later reports that they are positive for coronavirus, the app will then ping a message to people who have been in close-contact with them in the last 28 days based on their anonymous IDs.
 The app will recommend those people self-isolate in case they have contracted the disease.
 Those contacted won’t know the identity of the person who may have passed on coronavirus.